ramonpzg/rpg_content/docs/analytics/03_structures.md

 ## 3.3 Tuples

 Tuple are lists' cousins except that they are immutable.
 This means that the content of a tuple cannot be altered.
-What you can do instead is to take the elements inside a tupe out by what is called unpacking.
+What you can do instead is to take the elements inside a tuple out by what is called unpacking.
 Unpacking means taking them out of the tuple and putting them into another container (e.g. a variable) or another data structure, e.g. a list.
 Tuples are usually denoted with parentheses `()` or with commas `,` separating their elements.

 Let's evaluate some examples of this.